tum-ei-eda/transform_allocs_static/python/README.md

 # offseter.py
 Return offset in two different methods from datasheet used on **ptr_total.py**.
-Comments inside script explain the goal of every method.
+Comments inside script explain the point of every method.